 “We are incredibly grateful for this gift from the Truist West Virginia Foundation,” said Fairmont State University Director of Performing Arts Outreach and Development, Leigh Anne Riley.
 “Providing scholarship opportunities for students within our communities allows us to increase access to quality training and exposure to the arts.
 We understand that many in our area are experiencing financial hardships, and we aim to address such needs and support these families and individuals through the utilization of these grant funds.”
 The Truist West Virginia Foundation grant will enable Fairmont State University’s Academy for the Arts to expand both access and awareness of the educational programing made available to Marion County residents and the surrounding region.
 In addition to providing need-based scholarships to students and families, the Academy for the Arts aims to increase access to programming through the introduction of supplemental virtual instruction options along with the establishment of a network of contacts among schools, libraries and other community stakeholders to distribute ongoing information about scholarship and programming opportunities to potential students.
 “We’re pleased to support Fairmont State University’s Academy for the Arts,” said Jacqueline Keene, Executive Director for the Truist West Virginia Foundation.
 “Truist is committed to our purpose to inspire and build better lives and communities, and we believe the Truist West Virginia Foundation contribution to Fairmont State University will help make a difference in the lives of many.”
 Both full or partial scholarship options are currently available for students from ages ranging toddler to adult.
 For more information, visit www.fairmontstate.edu/academyforthearts.
 To access a scholarship application, contact Lbolyard1@fairmontstate.edu or 304-333-3655.
 About the Fairmont State University Academy for the Arts The Fairmont State University Academy for the Arts was established in 2012.
 The Academy for the Arts is dedicated to providing students with quality training and exposure to the arts.
 Instruction in visual art, music, dance, and theatre enables students to appreciate, perform and create.
 The Academy utilizes Fairmont State facilities and highly qualified instructors drawn from Fairmont State faculty and area teachers.
 The Academy uses the National Guild of Community Schools of the Arts standards as a base for its curriculum.
 The Academy for the Arts is integral to Fairmont State University’s long-standing identification with its community, in particular the cultural and social development of the region.
 About Truist West Virginia Foundation The Truist West Virginia Foundation is committed to Truist Financial Corporation's (NYSE: TFC) purpose to inspire and build better lives and communities.
 Since 2000, the foundation and its predecessors have been making strategic investments in nonprofit organizations to help ensure the communities it serves have more opportunities for a better quality of life.
 The Truist West Virginia Foundation's grants and activities focus on economic development, education, arts, healthcare, social services and financial literacy.
 Tim Liebrecht has joined the Fairmont State Foundation staff as the new Director of Development.

 Tim holds more than a decade of experience in development roles.
 In recent years, he has been actively partnering with organizations throughout North-Central West Virginia to promote change and growth in the region.
 His experience includes fundraising, community development, and economic development.
 “I’m so grateful for this opportunity to build on the mission of the Fairmont State Foundation.”
 Tim said when asked why he is excited about his new position.
 “Fairmont State University is an incredible asset to our region and the state of West Virginia.
 I look forward to continuing to work with the Fairmont community, alumni and donors to build on the fundraising successes the Foundation has achieved in recent years and create exciting opportunities for students.”
 For the last two years, Tim has served as the Executive Director for Main Street Fairmont – a downtown revitalization organization that focuses on economic development, historic preservation, and community engagement.
 Tim is a native of southeastern Michigan and graduate of Hyles-Anderson College in Crown Point, Indiana.
 He lives in Morgantown with his wife and two children.
 “We are excited to have Tim join our team at the Fairmont State Foundation,” said Foundation President Gary K. Bennett.
 “His extensive development experience will be an asset for our organization as we look to the future.”
 Tim is active in his community and serves as the Worship Leader at Faith Baptist Church in Morgantown.
 He is the co-founder of the FUEL (Forming United Emerging Leaders) program, in collaboration with the Marion County Chamber of Commerce.
-Tim was named Young Leader of the Year in 2018 by the Marion County Chamber of Commerce and was selected for the 2018 Generation Next: 40 Under 40.
-Two sisters from Marion County, along with family and friends, have chosen to honor the life of their mother with a gift to Fairmont State University, totaling $26,000.
-The gift will establish the Estaline May Fleming Memorial Scholarship supporting students in the College of Education, Health and Human Performance.
+Tim was named Young Leader of the Year in 2018 by the Marion County Chamber of Commerce and was selected for the 2018 Generation Next: 40 Under 40. |

 Categories